nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## **Introducing _RecipEditor_**
 <hr />

-_RecipEditor_ is a hybrid CLI-GUI application that allows you to manage your recipes
+_RecipEditor_ is a hybrid CLI-GUI application that allows you to manage your recipes.

 _RecipEditor_ can be used across all operating systems such as Windows, Mac OS X, Linux and Unix.
 It is optimised for use via a complement of Command-Line Interface (CLI) and Graphical user interface (GUI).
 Both the CLI and GUI are made to be as simple as possible so that it would be especially beneficial for fast typers who needs a platform to keep track of the countless recipes.

-If you type fast, and you need an easy and quick way to record your calories, _RecipEditor_ is the app for you! 💯
+If you type fast, and you need an easy and quick way to record your recipes, _RecipEditor_ is the app for you! 💯

 ## **About This User Guide**
 <hr />